Light After Life

 As Robert K. Massie writes in Nicholas and Alexandra:

-[Only admins are allowed to see this image] This upper layer of society, bored with the old church routines of traditional Orthodoxy, looked for meaning and sensation in the occult.
+Royals and the Spirit World 2633593402 This upper layer of society, bored with the old church routines of traditional Orthodoxy, looked for meaning and sensation in the occult.
 Amid an atmosphere of decadence…mediums and clairvoyants flourished.
 Grand dukes and princes gathered around tables, the curtains drawn behind their backs, to hold seances and try feverishly to communicate with the other world.
 There were table-rappings in darkened rooms where strange voices were said to speak and the tables themselves were declared to have risen and floated in the air.

 In 1905, the empress, desperate to save her son and heir Alexei from the death grip of hemophilia, was introduced to Grigori Rasputin, the latest “holy man” of the moment in fashionable circles.
 Born to a poor family in Siberia, Rasputin ingratiated himself with the wide-eyed czar and czarina, referring to them as the parents of Russian peasants, “Batiushka and Matushka.”